chdraeger/predict-albedo/README.md

 # Predict mountain glacier albedo values
-### Train, validate and test neural network models for albedo prediction
+### Train, validate and test neural network models for albedo prediction with MODIS data

 Code for the albedo prediction in the study of Draeger et al. (2024), *Assessing the impact of calibration and albedo models on regional glacier modeling with surface energy balance in southwestern Canada* **(under review)**